0xAX/linux-insides/Booting/linux-bootstrap-2.md

 What is [protected mode](https://en.wikipedia.org/wiki/Protected_mode)?
 Protected mode was first added to the x86 architecture in 1982 and was the main mode of Intel processors from the [80286](http://en.wikipedia.org/wiki/Intel_80286) processor until Intel 64 and long mode came.

 The main reason to move away from [Real mode](http://wiki.osdev.org/Real_Mode) is that there is very limited access to the RAM.
-As you may remember from the previous part, there are only 2<sup>20</sup> bytes or 1 Megabyte, sometimes even only 640 Kilobytes of RAM available in the Real mode.
+As you may remember from the previous part, there are only 2<sup>20</sup> bytes or 1 Megabyte, sometimes even only 640 Kilobytes of RAM available in Real mode.

 Protected mode brought many changes, but the main one is the difference in memory management.
 The 20-bit address bus was replaced with a 32-bit address bus.
-It allowed access to 4 Gigabytes of memory vs the 1 Megabyte in real mode.
+It allowed access to 4 Gigabytes of memory vs the 1 Megabyte in Real mode.
 Also, [paging](http://en.wikipedia.org/wiki/Paging) support was added, which you can read about in the next sections.

 Memory management in Protected mode is divided into two, almost independent parts: